0nelight/macOS-Disable-RAM-Areas/README.md

 - **PPM002, PPM003, PPM004...**: _"There may be an issue with the onboard memory."_

+This tool fulfills the same purpose as the [grub-badram](https://www.gnu.org/software/grub/manual/grub/html_node/badram.html) command which disables RAM-Areas on Linux Systems, but on Apple Mac/Macbook (with Intel-CPU) Systems.

 ## Requirements
 - Intel-based Mac or MacBook
 - Diagnostic tool like [Memtest86+](https://www.memtest.org/) to identify faulty memory addresses